 Prepare for Registration: Before your appointment time, use the "Shopping Cart" & "Validate" tools to start planning your schedule.
 You can review registration guides for step-by-step instructions on how to validate, add, drop, swap, and more!

 All students register for courses using Albert (NYU’s Student Information System).
 Albert can be accessed through NYU Home, or by going directly to albert.nyu.edu.
-When using the Albert course search – accessed via the student center on Albert or by going directly to albert.nyu.edu/course-search – find a global center’s courses by selecting the appropriate term and site from the drop down to the right under Course Location/Study Away Site.
+When using the Albert course search – accessed via the student center on Albert or by clicking on the public course search button at the Albert log in - find a global center’s courses by selecting the appropriate term and site from the drop down to the right under Course Location/Study Away Site.
 (For courses at the academic centers select the appropriate city from the list at the top of the menu, eg. Madrid, Spain.)
 Note that Study Away courses cannot be found using the search fields.
 You must navigate to individual courses by clicking on the appropriate subject heading.
 NYU Abu Dhabi and NYU Shanghai courses are found under the school headings in the general search.
 NOT using the study away drop down menu.

 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact email@example.com

 Students register for study away courses during registration week at NYU.
 This is typically in mid-late November for the spring term and mid-late April for the fall.
-Registration for Spring 2018 courses will begin the week of November 13, 2017.
-Students will be able to view their exact appointment time in Albert.
-View the following guide for instruction: Viewing Appointment Times in Albert
+Registration for Fall 2018 courses will begin the week of April 16, 2018.
+Students will be able to view their exact appointment time in Albert on the lower right corner of your Albert home screen.

 You can use the "Shopping Cart" in Albert to plan your schedule before the registration period.
 Please refer to the Registrar's guide on Planning and Validating your classes.